 Greenway Trail East Extension Project

-The existing 4.5-mile Whittier Greenway Trail opened in 2009 following the City’s 2001 purchase of an abandoned Union Pacific right-of-way, and was constructed using grant funds from federal, state and county sources, primarily administered through Los Angeles County Metropolitan Transportation Authority (Metro) and CalTrans.
+The existing 4.5-mile Whittier Greenway Trail opened in 2009 following the City’s 2001 purchase of an abandoned Union Pacific right-of-way and was constructed using grants from federal, state and county sources, primarily administered through Los Angeles County Metropolitan Transportation Authority (Metro) and CalTrans.

-As plans begin for the development of the Trail’s extension, neighbors, schools and other community members will be invited to provide input on design details.
-The National Park Service has selected the eastern extension as one of its 2013 planning projects and its Rivers, Trails, and Conservation Assistance Program will assist the City with initial outreach efforts.
+As planning began for the development of the Trail’s extension, neighbors, schools and other community members were invited to provide input on design details.
+The Whittier City Council appointed a Greenway Trail East Task Force to advise the City on design, development and use of the East extension to the Greenway Trail.
+The Task Force includes individuals representing interested residents and businesses, primarily those living or working near the Greenway Trail East project area.
+Also, the National Park Service selected the eastern extension as one of its planning projects and its Rivers, Trails, and Conservation Assistance Program has assisted the City with outreach efforts and planning.

-The City will also apply for government grants to fund development of the extension, rather than spending unrestricted General Funds on the project.
+The City was fortunate to receive government grants to fund development of the extension, rather than spending unrestricted City funds on the project.
 The initial 4.5-mile Greenway Trail was funded entirely by grants and the City Council wishes to continue this practice for the eastern extension.